Build4Build/detect-sleep/SUPPORT.md

 - Contact support if the issue persists

 ## Feature Requests and Bug Reports
 We're always looking to improve!
-Please send your feature requests and bug reports to:
+Please send your feature requests and bug reports by opening a new GitHub issue.
-[Your Support Email]